 For a list of resources, please visit Reports and Resources for more information on disproportionality.

-The Legal Representation Workgroup exists to explore various aspects of legal representation in Texas including due process,
+The Legal Representation Workgroup exists to explore various aspects of legal representation in Texas including the

 For a list of resources, please visit Reports and Resources for more information Legal Representation.